 The project was time-critical – without training materials, the ARL could not be launched

 Strict budgets meant we had to make the most from translation technology and maximize content recycling

 It was determined that the translation teams would be required to produce in excess of 50,000 words per day in order to complete this large scale project on time, which meant using a large team of linguists in combination with automated translation technology

 In order to maintain consistency of terminology use and style throughout each of the translators and editors work, EQHO created multi-lingual style guides and a comprehensive glossary of technical terms which were distributed amongst the linguistic teams

 EQHO’s centralized production model gave the client a turnkey solution, from consultancy through to the final execution.
-Siemens benefited from EQHO’s solutions in the
+Siemens benefited from EQHO’s solutions in the following distinct ways: